-Other than substitutions, genomic DNA also constantly undergoes random insertions and deletions (indels).
-Indels occur much less frequently than substitutions, therefore larger amount of DNA sequences are needed to characterize them.
-Our pseudogene dataset is most valuable for this purpose as larger dataset provides greater statistical significance.
+Other than substitutions, genomic DNA also constantly undergoes random indels.
+Indels occur much less frequently than substitutions, therefore a larger amount of DNA sequences is needed to characterize them.
+Our pseudogene dataset is most valuable for this purpose as a larger dataset provides greater statistical significance.
 Figure 3A shows the length distributions of the insertions and deletions in the human RP pseudogenes.
-In total, 3,740 deletions and 1,291 insertions were observed; the ratio between the two is 2.90: 1.
-Indels that are longer then 60 bp were not included in this analysis since it was likely that they resulted from a different mechanism.
-In a previous study (7), Ophir and Graur observed a similar ratio between deletions and insertions (244: 84) from much fewer (93) pseudogene sequences.
+In total, 3740 deletions and 1291 insertions were observed; the ratio between the two is 2.90:1.
+Indels that are longer than 60 bp were not included in this analysis since it is likely that they resulted from a different mechanism.
+In a previous study (7), Ophir and Graur observed a similar ratio between deletions and insertions (244:84) from much fewer (93) pseudogene sequences.

 The mean length of the deletions is 4.2 bp with a median at 2 bp and the mean length of insertions is 4.3 bp with median at 2 bp as well.
-Figure 3A illustrates that the frequency of both deletions and insertions of gap length k, $n_k$ , decreases rapidly when k increases (with the exception of k=3)

-for deletions).
-In fact, 70% of the total deletion events and 67% of the total insertion events have gap length equal or less than 3 ( $k \le 3$ ).
+Figure 3A illustrates that the frequency of both deletions and insertions of gap length k, n_k decreases rapidly when k increases (with the exception of k = 3 for deletions).
+In fact, 70% of the total deletion events and 67% of the total insertion events have gap length equal or less than 3 ($k \le 3$).
 Furthermore, 42% of the total deletions and 46% of the total insertions are single-base indel events.
-This sheer dominance of short indel events is reminiscent of a power-law behavior (i.e. $n_k = ak^{-b}$ ), which exists in a wide variety of areas in biology and non-biological sciences (22).
-Figure 3B plots the parameters k and $n_k$ on log-scale for both insertions and deletions, and power-law trend-lines were fitted with the data points.
-Both the insertions and the deletions can be fitted very well with a power-law trend-line; the similar slopes between the two trend-lines indicate that the insertions and deletions have similar parameter b in the power-law equation given above.
+This sheer dominance of short indel events is reminiscent of a power-law behavior (i.e. $n{\rm k} = ak^{-b}$), which exists in a wide variety of areas in biology and nonbiological sciences (22).
+Figure 3B plots the parameters k and $n{\rm k}$ on log-scale for both insertions and deletions, and powerlaw trend lines were fitted with the data points.
+Both the insertions and the deletions can be fitted very well with a power-law trend line; the similar slopes between the two trend lines indicate that the insertions and deletions have similar parameter b in the power-law equation given above.
 This suggests certain similarities in the arising of these two types of indels.

 Strictly speaking, the power-law relationship should be analytically defined between the gap length k and the proportion of indels of length k instead of the absolute number of indels.
-Following the formalism described by Gu and colleagues (6), in equation (6) we define $f_k$ as the probability of a random deletion or insertion to have the gap length k.
+Following the formalism described by Gu et al. (6), in equation 6 we define f_k as the probability of a random deletion or insertion to have the gap length k.
 In practice, we only counted k from 1 to 15.

-$$f{k} = \frac{n{k}}{\sum{k=1}^{\infty} n{k}}$$ (6)
+$$f{\rm k} = \frac{n{\rm k}}{\sum\limits{k=1}^{\infty} n{\rm k}}$$ 6

-Then the power-law relationship describing the gap length k and the proportion of $n_k$ can be defined in (7).
+Then the power-law relationship describing the gap length k and the proportion of n_k can be defined in 7.

-$$f{k} = a \cdot k^{-b} \tag{7}$$
+$$f{\rm k} = a \times k^{\rm -b} \tag{7}$$

-Regression analysis of the data shown in Figure 3B gave following values.
-For deletion, a = 0.48, b = 1.51, $R^2 = 0.95$ .
-For insertions, a = 0.53, b = 1.60, $R^2 = 0.96$ .
+Regression analysis of the data shown in Figure 3B gave the following values.
+For deletions, a = 0.48, b = 1.51, $R^2 = 0.95$.
+For insertions, a = 0.53, b = 1.60, $R^2 = 0.96$.
 Obtaining exact values of a and b is important as they can be used to define gap penalty in sequence alignment programs (6).
 The values we obtained here provide more precise measurements than previous studies.